top of page

 Other non-Biblical authoritative and respected philosophers wrote about Biblical happenings.

-• These early writers have conferred or corroborated information in the Bible.
+• Many early writers have conferred or corroborated information in the Bible.

-• All these famous, reliable, and trustworthy writers have authenticated many of the Bible stories and the existence of Jesus.
+All these famous, reliable, honest, and trustworthy writers have authenticated many of the Bible stories and the existence of Jesus.

-• Archaeologists continue to discover biblical evidence of items, places, and names found in the Bible.
+• Archaeologists continue to discover biblical evidence of items, places, and names referenced in the Bible.

 It would fill a tome to describe everything found in the past 100 years.